syeddanish41/wAlnut/README.md

 To us a wAlnut investor is someone who believes we can build a machine more intelligent than humans and use it for more good out of love than evil out of fear.
+In the history of mankind some technologies are so powerful it would be wrong to have it only accessible by a group of people.
+Examples include electricity, computers, the internet, and now its a machine smarter than humans.
+Our latest research and code will always be available here for free to everyone in the world with a laptop, internet, and a little bit of curiosity.

 1. If you would like to become an investor of wAlnut simply venmo your donation.
-In the `Search People` section type `@walnut` and look for the pink walnut logo.
+In the `Search People` section type `@walnutiq` and look for the pink walnut logo.
 It will look similar to this:
 ![alt text](https://raw.githubusercontent.com/WalnutiQ/artwork/master/logo/venmo_walnut_screenshot.png)